 P2 explains that part of what makes r/HappyTrees great is that it connects learners to a group of experts.
-A homogenous subreddit of only beginners or experts would not provide the same opportunities for new painters to get help with their work from more experienced ones or for experts to give advice to beginners.
-For obvious reasons, this is not possible in a strictly homophilous group.
+A homogenous subreddit of only beginners or experts would not provide the same opportunities for new painters to get help on their work from more experienced ones or for experts to give advice to beginners.
+For obvious reasons, this is not possible if groups are strictly homophilous.

-To stay focused on specific types of content, subreddit moderators will frequently employ stricter rules and heavy-handed moderation.
-A participant in the Indie Music cluster explained:
+In order to stay focused on specific types of content, subreddit moderators will frequently employ stricter rules and heavy-handed moderation.
+A participants in the Indie Music cluster explained: